leobeeson/amazon-price-tracker/README.md

 * For simplicity, the program is running on an eternal loop with a day-long `sleep` call to check for the product's price once a day.
 * For running the program locally or on a remote server, an improvement would be to call the main.py script using a [cron job](https://gavinwiener.medium.com/how-to-schedule-a-python-script-cron-job-dea6cbf69f4e) (or [Task Scheduler](https://datatofish.com/python-script-windows-scheduler/) on Windows):
     1. Remove the `sleep` call and the `NOTIFICATION_FREQUENCY` variable, as they will no longer be necessary.
-    2. Set up the crontab, e.g. to run every day at midnight (make sure to chnage the path to the python3 executable and the script location to your specific locations):
+    2. Set up the crontab, e.g. to run every day at midnight (make sure to change the path to the python3 executable and the script location to your specific locations):
         ```crontab
         0 0 * * * /usr/bin/python3 /home/%USER%/path/to/project/main.py >> ~/cron.log 2>&1
         ```